jaydenseric/apollo-upload-client/readme.md

 _How to check for the default exactable files, as well as a custom type of file._

 > ```js
-> import isExtractableFile from 'apollo-upload-client/public/isExtractableFile.js';
+> import isExtractableFile from "apollo-upload-client/public/isExtractableFile.js";
 >
 > const isExtractableFileEnhanced = (value) =>
 >   isExtractableFile(value) ||
->   (typeof CustomFile !== 'undefined' && value instanceof CustomFile);
+>   (typeof CustomFile !== "undefined" && value instanceof CustomFile);
 > ```

 ---